fabric8-analytics/f8a-server-backbone/README.md

 It then persists the data in the Database and returns a response.

 ##### Recommendation
-Based on the contents of a given payload, it calls Kronos service and gets the recommendation in terms of
+Based on the contents of a given payload, it calls insights service and gets the recommendation in terms of
 - Outliers
 - Alternate Components